okok147/Flutter-UI-Reality/mobile_application_activity_03/README.md

     To do:
     - Use bottom_navy_bar
     - Use Flexible for the layout
+    - Use Hero to expand to page 2
     - Use AnimatedBuilder for building UI

  Good example for how to use List data: